moneyadviceservice/frontend/README.md

 ## Contributing

+The application depends on [mas-development_dependencies], a dependency layer common to all applications and engines developed by the Money Advice Service.
+This Gem unifies development and test dependencies and provides opinionated default configuration.
+When introducing a dependency, first consider whether it should be promoted to this common layer.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)